jhonatavb/jhonatavb/README.md

 Be very welcome.

 - :computer: I'm currently completing my full stack training through [Trybe](https://github.com/tryber).
-- :man_student: I'm also taking a degree in Systems Analysis and Development at UNOPAR.
+- :man_student: I'm also taking a degree in Systems Analysis and Development.
 - 🕵️ Fun fact: I love offensive security, more precisely pentest and want to specialize in the area.

 ## Things I love :heart: